-Goldman Sachs decided Friday night was a good time to tell the world how bearish it is ahead of the Q1 2016 earnings season.
+Goldman Sachs decided Friday night was a good time to tell the world how bearish they are ahead of the Q1 2016 earnings season.

 To lead off, we'll continue with David Kostin's view on Q1 earnings.

-- Consensus expectations for flat year-over-year EPS growth looks to be the best case.
-Kostin expects EPS growth to decline 9 percent, led by Financials (NYSE: XLF) and Energy (NYSE: XLE).
+- Consensus expectations for flat Y/Y EPS growth looks to be the best case.
+Kostin expects EPS growth to decline 9 percent, led by Financials XLF and Energy XLE.

 - Historically, companies lower EPS guidance for the subsequent quarter which drives down revisions to FY EPS guidance, meaning stock prices have to be revised lower to account for the weaker performance guidance.